VejuneZem/vejune-zemaityte-site/content/event/2022-06-17-Emma-screen-media-networks/index.md

 #  postcode: '90133'
 #  country: Italy

-summary: "A conference paper discussing the screeb media industry network of the Nordic-Baltic region"
+summary: "A conference paper discussing the screen media industry network of the Nordic-Baltic region"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.